 Footprinting

 Footprinting is defined as the process of establishing a scenario or creating a map of an organization's network and systems.
 Information gathering is also known as footprinting an organization.
 Footprinting is an important part of reconnaissance process which is typically used for collecting possible information about a targeted computer system or network.
-Active and Passive both could be Footprinting.
+Active and Passive bothcould be Footprinting.
 The example of passive footprinting is assessment of a company's website, whereas attempting to gain access to sensitive information through social engineering is an example of active information gathering.
 Basically footprinting is the beginning step of hacker to get hacked someone because having information about targeted computer system is the main aspect of hacking.
 If you have an information about individual you wanna hack so you can easily hacked that individual.
 The basic purpose of information gathering is at least decide what type of attacks will be more suitable for the target.
-Here are some of the pieces of information to be gathered about a target
+Here are some of the pieces of information to be gathered about a target during footprinting:

-• Domain name
+Domain name

-• Network blocks
+Network blocks

-• Network services and applications
+Network services and applications

-• System architecture
+System architecture

-• Intrusion detection system
+Intrusion detection system

-• Authentication mechanisms
+Authentication mechanisms

-• Specific IP addresses
+Specific IP addresses

-• Access control mechanisms
+Access control mechanisms

-• Phone numbers
+Phone numbers

-• Contact addresses
+Contact addresses

 Once this information is assemble, it can give a hacker better perception into the organization, where important information is stored, and how it can be accessed.